mthorley/arduino-racktempcontroller/README.md

 - Make it cheaper

 # Credits
-First and foremost to [Johathan Oxer](https://www.patreon.com/superhouse).
+First and foremost to [Johnathan Oxer](https://www.patreon.com/superhouse).

 Secondly all the excellent library contributors used in the project.